tallcoleman/new-parking-map/high_capacity_pk_update/README.md

 ## Intended usage

 - Generate the output files
-- If there is a folder with an "id_change" file, use that file in JOSM along with the Overpass Query below and the conflation plugin to update the values for `ref:open.toronto.ca:bicycle-parking-high-capacity-outdoor:id`
+- If there is a folder with an "id_change" file, use that file in JOSM along with the Overpass Query below and the conflation plugin to update the values for `ref:open.toronto.ca:bicycle-parking-high-capacity-outdoor:id` in OpenStreetMap
 - Check for cases of mapped values that are not spatially unique in the `bicycle-parking-high-capacity-outdoor` dataset
 - Check for cases of values in the `bicycle-parking-high-capacity-outdoor` that were not matched from one week to another
+- Also update ids for bicycle-parking-high-capacity-outdoor in the exclusions file in addition to OpenStreetMap uses

 ## Overpass query to get existing data